 Professional Pest Control Services

-Due to the complexity of completely eradicating carpenter ant colonies (especially those within structures), consulting with professional pest control services is often necessary.
-They can provide more comprehensive solutions like perimeter treatments or targeted interior treatments.
+Due to the complexity of completely eradicating carpenter ant colonies (especially those within structures), consulting with professional pest control services is often necessary—particularly when there are satellite nests, hidden voids, or multiple entry routes.
+They can provide more comprehensive solutions like perimeter treatments or targeted interior treatments, and they’ll help pinpoint potential entry points and nesting locations.
 Environmental Pest Control provides carpenter ant coverage (plus coverage for 19 other pests and rodents) on our quarterly preventative pest program called the Standard Care Plan.
+Some homeowners also look for resources such as carpenter ants - dodson pest control when comparing approaches and managing pests long-term.

 Prevention is always better than cure when it comes to pest control:

-- Maintain regular inspections of your property for signs of moisture damage or wood decay.
+- Maintain regular inspections of your property for signs of moisture damage or wood decay, especially around roofs, windows, decks, and crawlspaces.

-- Seal cracks and crevices around doors, windows, and other entry points with silicone caulk.
+- Seal cracks and crevices around doors, windows, and other entry points with silicone caulk to reduce potential entry points.

 - Store firewood away from your home’s foundation and elevated off the ground.